-This type of switch is most often associated with the grill-plate of an electric cooker, ugh it is also used for the heat control of boiling plates The circuit controlled by the icch consists of two elements of equal resistance.
-The three-heat switch then offers low, lium and high heat values by its three positions.
+This type of switch is most often associated with the grill-plate of an electric cooker, though it is also used for the heat control of boiling plates The circuit controlled by the switch consists of two elements of equal resistance.
+The three-heat switch then offers low, medium and high heat values by its three positions.

 The three-heat switch is essentially a rotary or turn switch.
-The positions are OFF, W, MEDIUM, HIGH.
-The switches are available as a single-pole type (four terminals) double-pole type (five terminals).
+The positions are OFF, LOW, MEDIUM, HIGH.
+The switches are available as a single-pole type (four terminals) or a double-pole type (five terminals).